Should I buy it?

 Mikrogeophagus altispinosus

-Also known as: butterfly ram, Butterfly ram
+Also known as: butterfly ram

 Tougher than the German blue ram and more community-compatible.
 Tolerates neutral water and slightly cooler temperatures, and survives occasional nitrate spikes.

-Planted community tanks 100–200L at 24–27 °C with sand substrate and peaceful mid-water shoals above.
+Best for: Planted community tanks 100–200L at 24–27 °C with sand substrate and peaceful mid-water shoals above.

-You keep other cichlids at the same territory level, your substrate is sharp gravel, or your tank runs below 22 °C.
+Avoid if: You keep other cichlids at the same territory level, your substrate is sharp gravel, or your tank runs below 22 °C.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you